wavded/babel-tape-runner/readme.md

 ## usage

 Just run `babel-tape-runner` with the files to test (just like tape's bundled runner).
 Store configuration in a `.babelrc` file.
+If you are running `babel@5`, ensure `babel-core@5` is installed first.

 ```sh
 babel-tape-runner my-es-next-test.js